Multiple Sclerosis and Complementary Health Approaches

 Read more about the research on hyperbaric oxygen therapy for MS

-Orally administered cannabinoids (cannabis extract, synthetic tetrahydrocannabinol [THC], mucosally delivered cannabinoids (cannabis THC and cannabidiol [CBD] extract oral spray, nabiximols (brand name Sativex), and smoked cannabis have all been studied for therapeutic effects in MS. Based on available evidence, cannabinoids may relieve spasticity and/or pain in people with MS; however, no marijuana-derived medications are approved by the U.S. Food and Drug Administration to treat MS. Sativex has received regulatory approval in more than 25 countries outside the United States for the treatment of spasticity (muscle stiffness/spasm) due to MS. There are insufficient data to determine if smoking marijuana ameliorates symptoms of MS. Additionally, the psychoactive properties and other potential adverse effects need to be considered.
-Sativex is licensed in the United Kingdom for use as an add-on treatment for MS-related spasticity when people have shown inadequate response to other symptomatic treatments or found their side effects intolerable.
+Based on available evidence, cannabinoids may relieve spasticity and/or pain in people with MS; however, no marijuana-derived medications are approved by the U.S. Food and Drug Administration to treat MS. Sativex (equal mix of tetrahydrocannabinol (THC) and cannabidiol (CBD)) has received regulatory approval in several European countries, including Spain, and Canada for the treatment of spasticity (muscle stiffness/spasm) due to MS. There are insufficient data to determine if smoking marijuana ameliorates symptoms of MS.

-There is insufficient data to assess any real beneficial effects of omega-3 fatty acid supplementation on MS.
+Although some studies on omega-3 fatty acid supplementation have shown some beneficial effects on relapse rates, inflammation, and improving quality of life, currently there is insufficient evidence to assess any real beneficial effects of omega-3 fatty acid supplementation on MS.

-To date, results of studies have been conflicting as to whether vitamin D may provide a therapeutic benefit for people with MS. A 2018 Cochrane review found very low-quality evidence suggesting no benefit of vitamin D for patient-improving outcomes among people with MS. However, findings from a 2018 meta-analysis suggest that vitamin D supplementation may have a therapeutic role in the treatment of MS. Further high-quality studies are needed before definitive conclusions can be drawn.
+To date, results of studies have been conflicting as to whether vitamin D may provide a therapeutic benefit for people with MS. A 2018 Cochrane review found very low-quality evidence suggesting no benefit of vitamin D for patient-important outcomes among people with MS. Similarly, a 2024 systematic review and meta-analysis of 9 studies involving 867 participants found that vitamin D supplementation had no significant impact on clinical outcomes in people with MS.

 Clinical Guidelines